Topological quantum critical points in the extended Bose-Hubbard model

 where $b^\dagger_i (b_i)$ is the bosonic operator describing the creation (annihilation) of a particle at the $i$-site of a lattice of length $L$ filled with $N$ bosons.
-The bosonic tunneling amplitude $J-\delta J$ $(J+\delta J)$ describes hopping processes in odd (even) links connecting two nearest-neighbor (NN) sites while $U$ and $V$ represent, respectively, the onsite and NN interactions.
+The tunneling amplitude $J-\delta J$ $(J+\delta J)$ describes hopping processes in odd (even) links connecting two nearest-neighbor (NN) sites while $U$ and $V$ represent, respectively, the onsite and NN interactions.
 The most investigated version of eq.~\eqref{eq:hamiltonian} is the homogeneous case $\delta J=0$ at unit density $\bar{n}=N/L=1$.
-Here, early studies \cite{monien,monien1} discovered the presence of three different phases: a gapless superfluid in the limit of weak interaction, a Mott insulator (MI) in the regime of strong onsite repulsion and, for large enough $V$, a charge density wave (CDW$_{1}$) with effective local antiferromagnetic order between pairs and empty sites.
-More recently \cite{dalla}, it has been demonstrated that in the regime of intermediate couplings a fully gapped SPT phase with non-local antiferromagnetic order between pairs and empty sites can occur.
-The latter corresponds to the celebrated Haldane insulator (HI), originally discovered in spin-1 chains \cite{haldane}.
-On the other hand, eq.~\eqref{eq:hamiltonian} at $\delta J>0$ has been only partially investigated \cite{fabian,sugimoto}.
-At $\bar{n}=1/2$, the strongly repulsive regime unveils the presence of a phase transition between a topological Mott insulator (TMI) having the same non-trivial topological features of SSH chains \cite{su1}, and a charge density wave (CDW$_{1/2}$) with local antiferromagnetic order signaled by alternated empty and single occupied sites.\\ Although the gapped topological phases in eq.~\eqref{eq:hamiltonian} are properly understood, the study of possible topological states appearing at quantum critical points remains an open challenge that we tackle in the following paragraphs. \paragraph*{Homogeneous case $(\delta J=0)$ at $\bar{n}=1$.}
+Here, early studies \cite{monien,monien1} discovered the presence of a gapless superfluid in the limit of weak interaction, a Mott insulator (MI) in the regime of strong onsite repulsion and, for large enough $V$, a charge density wave (CDW$_{1}$). \comment{The CDW$_1$ is characterized by a staggered density pattern of alternated pairs and empty sites, analogous to the effective antiferromagnetic (AF) order of the XXZ spin-1 chain which, for large $U/J$, represents an accurate description of the EBHM \cite{dalla,ejima,deng}.
+This analogy has induced the discovery of a fully gapped SPT phase with non-local AF order between pairs and empty sites occurring at intermediate couplings strength \cite{dalla}.
+The latter corresponds to the celebrated Haldane insulator (HI), which in the EBHM is protected by effective spin rotational symmetries and exact inversion symmetry ~\cite{ejima_2}.} Instead, the dimerized case, $\delta J>0$, has been only partially investigated \cite{fabian,sugimoto}.
+At $\bar{n}=1/2$, the large $U/J$ regime unveils the presence of a phase transition between an \comment{inversion symmetry protected} topological Mott insulator (TMI) and a trivial charge density wave (CDW$_{1/2}$) with local AF order signaled by a staggered density pattern of alternated empty and single occupied sites~\footnote{Similarly to the case of the Haldane phase, inversion symmetry is not enough to protect localized ES siDMRG calculations of the~\cite{fabian}.
+However, for sufficiently strong on-site interactions, the model is effectively described by its hardcore version, where an extra chiral symmetry guarantees the presence of edge states.
+The regimes considered here are close to this limit.}.
+Although the gapped topological phases in eq.~\eqref{eq:hamiltonian} are understood, the study of possible topological states appearing at quantum critical points remains an open challenge. \paragraph*{Homogeneous case $(\delta J=0)$ at $\bar{n}=1$.}